 Records Disposition Schedule 2 Type of Record Disposition (2) All other vaccine case files not deemed to have historic value.
 Temporary.
 Destroy 10 years after close of case.
 (N1-502-11-1, Item 10b2) General jurisdiction case files.
 Records resulting from the docketing and processing of materials in court relating to general cases.
 (1) Case files that went to trial and terminated during or after trial.
-Permanent. aiter triai.
-Paper: Transfer to NARA 20 years after close of case.
-(N1-502-11-1, Item 10c1) Electronic: Transfer to NARA 30 years after close of case.
-(DAA-0502-2018-0001-0004) (2) Historically significant general jurisdiction case files.
 Permanent.
+Transfer to NARA 20 years after close of case.
+(N1-502-11-1, Item 10c1) (2) Historically significant general jurisdiction case files.
 Any case file determined by a judge, court official or NARA to have historical value.
-Paper: Transfer to NARA 20 years after close of case.
-(N1-502-11-1, Item 10c2) Electronic: Transfer to NARA 30 years after close of case.
-(DAA-0502-2018-0001-0005) (3) All other general jurisdiction case files not deemed to have historic value.
+Permanent.
+Transfer to NARA 20 years after close of case.
+To a dictional value.
+(N1-502-11-1, Item 10c2) (3) All other general jurisdiction case files not deemed to have historic value.
 Temporary.
 Destroy 10 years after close of case.
 (N1-502-11-1, Item 10c3) d.
-Congressional reference cases.
+Congressional Reference Cases.
 Congressional bills referred to the chief judge of the United States Court of Federal Claims for investigation and report to the appropriate house of Congress, as authorized by 28 U.S.C. § 1492 and § 2509.
-(1) Congressional reference case files.
-Records resulting from the docketing and processing of materials in court relating to investigation of bills, as requested by Congress.
-Permanent.
-Paper: Transfer to NARA 20 years after close of case.
+(1) Congressional Reference Case Files.
+Records resulting from the docketing and processing of materials in court relating to investigation of bills, as Permanent.
+Transfer to NARA 20 years after close of case. requested by Congress.
+(N1-502-11-1, Item 10d1) (2) Congressional Reference Review Panel Reports.
+Copies of the chief judge's memorandum transmitting the review panel's final report of Permanent.
+Transfer to NARA 20 years after close of case.
+Congressional Reference cases.
+(N1-502-11-1, Item 10d2) e.
+Sealed Materials.
+Documents containing confidential information, including personal identifiers.
+Process according to the records disposition schedule for the corresponding case file.
+Sealed documents within permanent case files must be unsealed before legal transfer to NARA.